 Valdivia was a Jerkass like everyone else earlier.

 Hey, It's That Voice!: The original voice acting for the animated movie includes many Mexican movie actors, including some world-famous names like director Guillermo Del Toro (he voices Gamborino Ponx, a talking hemorrhoid.) and even Cheech Marin!note And being the first time he plays a role in a foreign film in Spanish, despise not being able to speak that language.
+The titular character is voiced by Daniel Gimenez Cacho, who many non-Mexican viewers can recognize him as Javi.

 Another interesting tidbit is, unlike many other Mexican animated films, this one does not use professional dubbing voice actors (the ones who dubs foreign media) and relies entirely in famous actors instead.
-This is possibly was intentional, since the movie is geared towards adult audiences and, since in Mexico, the Animation Age Ghetto trope is still strong there, using famous actors rather than dubbing actors gives more credibility to the movie and avoids being tagged as a kiddie movie, not to mention that many Mexican dubbing VA normally refuses to work in stuff that uses too many profanity and excessive Toilet Humor.
+This is possibly was intentional, since the movie is geared towards adult audiences and, since in Mexico, the Animation Age Ghetto trope is still quite strong, using famous actors rather than dubbing actors gives more credibility to the movie and avoids being tagged as a kiddie movie, not to mention that many Mexican dubbing VA normally refuses to work in stuff that uses too many profanity and excessive Toilet Humor.

 Troubled Production: Trino's idea for the movie hails from the year 2000, but due to technical and budget problems, the film didn't came out until 2012.